JuliaData/DataFrames.jl/docs/src/lib/types.md

 The `eachrow` function returns a value of the `DataFrameRows` type, which serves as an iterator over rows of an `AbstractDataFrame`, returning `DataFrameRow` objects.
+The `DataFrameRows` is a subtype of `AbstractVector` and supports its interface with the exception that it is read-only.

-Similarly, the `eachcol` function returns a value of the `DataFrameColumns` type, which serves as an iterator over columns of an `AbstractDataFrame`.
+Similarly, the `eachcol` function returns a value of the `DataFrameColumns` type, which is not an `AbstractVector`, but supports most of its API.
+The key differences are that it is read-only and that the `keys` function returns a vector of `Symbol`s (and not integers as for normal vectors).

-The `DataFrameRows` and `DataFrameColumns` types are subtypes of `AbstractVector` and support its interface with the exception that they are read only.
-Note that they are not exported and should not be constructed directly, but using the `eachrow` and `eachcol` functions.
+Note that `DataFrameRows` and `DataFrameColumns` are not exported and should not be constructed directly, but using the `eachrow` and `eachcol` functions.

 The `RepeatedVector` and `StackedVector` types are subtypes of `AbstractVector` and support its interface